-His Majesty's Inspectorate of Probation has a duty to identify and disseminate effective practice.1 requirements in the Probation Service.
-It is designed to help commissioners and providers improve this area of their work with people on probation.
+His Majesty's Inspectorate of Probation has a duty to identify and disseminate effective practice.

 We assure the quality of youth justice and probation provision and test its effectiveness.
 Critically, we make recommendations designed to highlight and disseminate best practice, challenge poor performance, and encourage providers to improve.